MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/Remove-AzureRMManagedLocation.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove a managed location
 ```
 Remove-AzureRmManagedLocation -Name "Chicago"
 ```

-This command removes the location named "Chicago".
+This example removes the Azure resource manager managed location named "Chicago".

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference